 At Google Marketing Next, our recent ads and commerce event, industry leaders discussed the latest forces and trends shaping the future of marketing.
-What emerged were four fresh takeaways that—along with innovations in Ads, Analytics, and DoubleClick—you can take action on today.
+What emerged were four fresh takeaways that—along with innovations in Ads, Analytics, and Google Marketing Platform—you can take action on today.

 Consumer expectations are higher than ever before—and that means everyone is upping their game.
 The future of marketing is all about delivering relevant, useful, and assistive experiences.
 The playbook, however, is still being written.

 Brands need insights and technology to build for today’s consumer.
 That’s why we at Google are pushing advancements in technology and machine learning, helping marketers to improve their understanding of the consumer journey.
 Consumers have hundreds of touchpoints on their path to purchase and marketers need to figure out what resonates—and what doesn’t.
 We’re introducing new tools and innovations to make attribution, store visits measurements, and programmatic buying easier and more effective.
 Fresh from Google Marketing Next, here are four key insights to help build your new marketing playbook: